Blue Throat Triggerfish for sale Quick Care Facts:

 There are no specialist lighting requirements for any species of marine Blue Throat Triggerfish for sale.
 The main thing is to remember that they rest at night so the aquarium should be on a normal day-night cycle with a timer.
 Saltwater parameters should be kept stable including salinity level as well as temperatures.

 For temperature, we recommend approximately 74-80℉.
 For light timing, we recommend 10 hours on, 14 off, however other lighting patterns can be ok.
 For PH, shoot for anywhere from 8.1-8.4 will work.
 Lastly, salinity should be between 1.020-1.25.
 Also, triggers are known as fairly hardy fish, and therefore they will tolerate some salinity fluctuation.
-Water movement does not really affect the Triggerfish, so base your water movement upon other species in your fish tank that may require it.
+Water movement does not really affect the blue throat Triggerfish, so base your water movement upon other species in your fish tank that may require it.

 Species of triggerfish for sale